-Chatbots are automated programs which work faster than a human.
-Basically, we can communicate with them in messaging apps.
-They are a new channel for online sales.
-Chatbots can provide assistance and can also present a product that is suitable to the shopper.
+Chatbots are automated programs which work like a human.
+Basically, we can communicate with them via messaging apps.
+They are an interesting channel for online sales.
+Chatbots can provide assistance as well as present a product that is suitable to the shopper.

-Consider these before you start implementing chatbot service:
+Consider the following before you implement a chatbot service:

-- What unique value can it add to the user?
+- What unique value can it add to the site and the user?